veltzer/bashy/README.md

 	bashy_status_core

-To check the status of file loading of bashy use:

-	bashy_status_load

 To check the status of plugins of bashy use:

 	bashy_status_plugins

-To disable or enable a plugins or to change the order in which they are applied just copy ~/.bashy/bashy.list to ~/.bashy.list and edit as you like.
+To disable or enable a plugins or to change the order in which they are applied just edit ~/.bashy.list

 To install prepreqs to bashy enabled plugins use: